saugatpoudel100/flask_email_app/README.md

 │   └── email_utils.py
 └── mail_log.txt         # auto-created when emails are sent
 📤 Log Output Example
-Logs are stored in mail_log.txt with timestamps:
+Logs are written to mail_log.txt:

 vbnet
 Copy code
 2025-07-15 10:32:23 - ✅ Email sent successfully from yourgmail1@gmail.com to ['test@example.com']
 2025-07-15 10:35:12 - ❌ Failed to send email from yourgmail2@gmail.com to ['xyz@abc.com']: SMTPAuthenticationError...
-🧪 Testing
+🧪 Testing Checklist
-To test locally:

-Use real Gmail accounts with App Passwords.
+✅ Use real Gmail accounts with App Passwords

-Access only from IPs listed in .env.
+✅ Access only from allowed IPs (ALLOWED_IPS in .env)

-Check your inbox & spam folder.
+✅ Check your inbox & spam folder

-View mail_log.txt for results.
+✅ Review mail_log.txt for logs

 🧰 Tech Stack
 Python 3.7+